deek87/concrete-ui-tests/current_issues.md

-file manager search doesnt reset when clicking x (8.x behaviour) file manager multi-select doesnt work shift+select etc file manager doesn't refresh on deleting of files
+file manager search doesnt reset when clicking x (8.x behaviour) file manager multi-select doesnt work shift+select etc file manager doesn't refresh on deleting of files file manager import dialog - remote files contains a textarea and a hidden text field? why? file manager import dialog - create new folder doesnt create a new folder just hides/shows a textbox to enter a name - its position is decideed by the upload files box ? why file manager upload doesnt have a notification